-Main Street Meats knows its way around proteins: The 40-seat bistro grew out of a butcher shop and charcuterie and, since opening two years ago, has not strayed from its roots.
+Main Street Meats knows its way around proteins.
 The staff grinds the meat, cures the bacon, ages the beef and salami-fies the salami on the premises.
 Former assistant manager Kevin Combs says the burger, which comes with house pickles, caramelized onions, bacon and Gruyere, “is becoming a rite of passage.”
 Toast your initiation properly with the Homegrown, a madcap mix of Chattanooga whiskey reserve, Mexican coke and salted peanuts.

 Equal parts butcher shop and casual eatery, the specialty here – the owners are Erik and Amanda Niel, the duo behind another local hot spot, Easy Bistro – is, as the name implies, all things meaty.
 The lip-smacking charcuterie makes for a terrific starter, but it’s the simple, yet sublime sandwiches that really are a knockout.
 The MSM Pastrami Reuben, for example, combines salty meat, sour cabbage and pickles, and subtly sweet Russian dressing for a deeply satisfying and addictive effect.

 Chef Erik Niel of Easy Bistro & Bar and Main Street Meats (Chattanooga) said, “We make a lovely Mortadella (fancy bologna) at Main Street Meats with lots of peanuts, black peppercorn and chunks of pork fatback, and then stuff it in beef bungs to poach it sous vide.
 Thick-sliced and griddled on the flat top then served on multi-grain with mayo, mustard, and chow-chow.
 It’s pretty boss—I put it on the menu because it’s fun and people love it.
 Plus, who doesn’t love a hot bologna sandwich?”